This post may contain affiliate links. Please see our disclosure policy.

 How to Make Old Bay Shrimp Boil

-Add shrimp and cook for 2-5 minutes, until the shrimp is pink and slightly curled.
+• Add shrimp and cook for 3-5 minutes, until the shrimp is pink and slightly curled.
 Cooking times will vary with the size of the shrimp.

-How to Serve Old Bay Shrimp Boil
+What to Serve with Shrimp Boil

 Typically, you place newspaper or butcher paper on the picnic table prior to sprawling the seafood onto the table to eat.
 It makes clean-up a lot easier.
 You can also use aluminum pans, a sheet pan, a large serving tray, or heat-resistant nylon bags.